-As Seattle police-reform role expands, community group looks to Lopez
+As Seattle police-reform role expands, community group looks to Fé Lopez

 “He didn’t want his son to see him treated that way,” she said, eyes watery.

-Lopez planned to use her law degree to help farmworkers.
+Lopez initially planned to use her law degree to help farmworkers.
 Their obstacles seemed greater than what she saw in liberal Seattle.
 In Eastern Washington, reporting police misconduct can require walking into a station house, and for many farmworkers, “That’s never going to happen,” Lopez said.

 Then video emerged of a Seattle officer saying he would beat the “Mexican piss” out of a detained Latino man.
 A leader at the Latina/o Bar Association of Washington at the time, Lopez joined others requesting a Justice Department review.